Are economic sanctions a gentle way to put pressure on certain unfriendly states to change their ways, or they a subversive act of war?

 By Mohamad Huseini*

-Are economic sanctions humane?
-Are they a subversive act of war or are they a gentle way to put pressure on certain unfriendly states to change their ways?
+Are economic sanctions human—are they a gentle way to put pressure on certain unfriendly states to change their ways, or are they a subversive act of war?

 Walk through the streets of any city in Iran and all you hear about are the hardships that sanctions have brought to everyday life.
 From one day to the next, no one knows the price of basics.
 Standing in line at a bakery you hear people asking each other the cost of bread when they should already know the answer.
 After all, bread and rice are the staples of life and the cheapest way to fill the belly.
 Yet no one seems to know how he or she will manage to pay for a few pieces of bread or a kilo of rice.